PickNikRobotics/beta_moveit_website/team/team.md

                     <h3>Nathan Brooks, PhD</h3>
                 </a>
                 <div class="team-position">Applied Robotics Scientist</div>
-                <p>B.S.
-Computer Science and Electrical Engineering at University of Tulsa, M.S. and PhD Robotics at Carnegie Mellon University.
+                <p>PhD and M.S.
+Robotics at Carnegie Mellon University, B.S.
+Computer Science and Electrical Engineering at University of Tulsa.
 Nathan's graduate research focused on developing team planning techniques and interaction strategies improving operator supervision of large robot teams.
 Through this research, he has extensive experience with simulation platforms and field deployment logistics for unmanned vehicles on land, sea, and air.
                 </p>
                 <span class="show-more-team">Read More</span>
             </div>